-Refrigerant recovery from a HVAC system has been mandatory since 1995 when the EPA enacted the Montreal Protocol and required 608 certification of all technicians.
-Refrigerant must be recovered otherwise huge fines can be imposed.
+Refrigerant recovery from an HVAC system has been mandatory since 1995 when the EPA enacted the Montreal Protocol and required 608 certification of all technicians.
+Refrigerant must be recovered; otherwise, huge fines can be imposed.

-The EPA does allow for de-minimis release, or basically refrigerant released when connecting hoses to and from a unit or tank.
+The EPA allows for de-minimis release, or basically refrigerant released when connecting hoses to and from a unit or tank.